-If the individual is indigent.
-In Section 302, the Act provides an optional and potentially provisional right to counsel at a release hearing.
+1 introduction at the hearing; 2 ---(2) present evidence and provide information; 3 ---(3) testify; and 4 ----(4) cross-examine witnesses.
+5 6 7 8 Legislative Note: In subsection (a), insert the state's term for the agency that is authorized to provide counsel.
+If the authorized agency varies by county, insert "an authorized agency."
+Include the last bracketed sentence if the state chooses to permit limited scope representation.
+9 In subsection (b)(1), insert the state's term for the state's prosecuting authority.
+10 11 Comment 12 -------------------------------------- 13 14 15 16 17 18 19 Rights of detained individual.
+Section 402 prescribes rights that are consistent with the procedural framework for detention hearings that the Supreme Court held constitutional (and, potentially, constitutionally required) in United States v.
+Salerno , 481 U.S. 739 (1987).
+As indicated, supra, in the commentary Comment to Section 302, supra, the actAct prescribes only the rights of the individual, not the procedural powers of the prosecutor.
+Again, the actAct limits its scope to the individual who is its subject and leaves other evidentiary matters to existing state law and court rules.
+20 21 22 23 24 25 26 27 If the individual is indigent.
+In Section 302, the actAct provides an optional and potentially provisional right to counsel at a release hearing.
 There, the right does not require a finding of indigency.
-As explained earlier, the reason is that even an affluent individual may not be able to secure the presence of counsel at a release hearing, which happens earlier in the process.
+As explained earlier, the reason is that even an affluent individual mightmay not be able to secure the appearance of counsel at a release or review hearing that, which happens so earlyearlier in the process.
 By the date of a detention hearing, however, timing is no longer so pressing.
 Thus, subsection (b) adds the contingency of indigency.

-The detained individual has a right to testify.
-Consistent with a number of states' preventative detention statutes, the Act contemplates that a defendant's testimony will not be admissible in subsequent proceedings on questions of guilt.
+28 29 30 31 32 33 --The detained individual has a right to testify.
+Consistent with mosta number of states' preventative detention statutes, the aetAct contemplates that an individual'sa defendant's testimony will not be admissible in subsequent proceedings on questions of guilt.
 See, e.g., FLA.
 STAT.
 ANN. § 907.041(4)(H); N.M.
 R. CRIM.
 PRO.
 DIST.
 COURT 5-409(F)(3); WIS.
 STAT.
 ANN. § 969.035 (6)(e).
-However, the Act leaves the question to existing state law and court rules.

-SECTION 403.
-PRETRIAL DETENTION.
+However, the aetAct leaves the question to existing state law and court rules.
+34 35 SECTION 403.
+ORDER OF PRETRIAL DETENTION.
+36 (a) At a detention hearing, the court shall consider the criteria and restrictive conditions 37 in Sections 303 , 306, and through 307 to determine whether to issue an order of pretrial detention